HALIFAX -- Last Thursday, Halifax received the new town truck that residents and town employees have been waiting for for about a month.

 The Selectboard had been busy trying to find a solution to the town needing to replace the truck, while also closing in on the budget that will be voted on at Town Meeting in March.
-The board had discussed other possible avenues such as finding other towns to pitch in with sanding and plowing.

 It ultimately was decided that a new town truck would be the best choice, since no matter what, the town would need another one anyway.

 The board put out a warning for bids to replace the truck early in January.

 The board put its trust in Rafus and some other town employees who had a working knowledge of trucks on what the town should do.
 Rafus ran through all the bids and specs, some of which were not complete trucks, with all the equipment necessary for what the Road Crew would need it for.

 He decided that choosing a complete truck would be the best idea.

 -- The progress of Deer Park Bridge also had been discussed at the meeting on Tuesday.

 Construction on the bridge continues.
 The board had been notified that the forms came off, from where the workers from Cold River Bridges put down the cement.

 "They’re still working," said Sumner.
 "But they haven’t worked a lot lately."